ssaunier/ssaunier.github.io/_posts/2014-01-09-quickly-setup-a-ruby-tdd-throw-away-code.markdown

 A few days ago, I was on a phone interview, with my screen shared.
 I was asked to write an algorithm, and I had 20 minutes.
 I decided to go with Ruby, and TDD.
-But I spent 15 minutes to setup correctly `guard` and `rspec` before actually working on the algorithm.
+But I spent 15 minutes to correctly setup the environment with `guard` `rspec` before actually working on the algorithm.
 With these instructions, I would have had 19 minutes.

 {% highlight bash %}